 These Mini Macaroni and Cheese Bites are the perfect easy game day appetizer.
-Easy, cheesy, and full of flavor, everyone will love this macaroni and cheese recipe!
+Easy, cheesy, and full of flavor, everyone will love this bite size form of macaroni and cheese!

 These Mini Macaroni and Cheese Bites are truly one of my favorite things to make.
 They are SO good.
 While I love Mac & Cheese, I often find homemade versions bland and dry.
 This recipe is neither of those things.
 It is kicked up with garlic and herb cheese and the buttery Ritz cracker crust adds tons of flavor as well.
 I love the crunch from the crust topped with the creaminess of the macaroni mixture.